-Those who plan to travel by car should prepare their vehicle before hitting the road.
-Check the battery, tire pressure, tread and fluids, bring a spare cell phone charger, spare tire and jack, and avoid leaving radios, phone chargers and other accessories running when the engine is not.
-Check to make sure your air conditioning is properly functioning and coolant is at the proper level.
+Those who plan to travel by car should check their tire pressure, tread and fluids, bring a cell phone charger, spare tire and jack.
+Be sure your coolant is at the proper level.
 If you plan to travel in less populated areas, bring water and an umbrella for shade if it becomes necessary to leave the car.
 Always keep air flowing throughout the vehicle, and try to park in the shade.